reachtarunhere/reachtarunhere.github.io/recommendations.md

 - [effbot.org](effbot.org) -  Hundreds of articles on Python and related technologies.

 - [Materials by Dr Peter Norvig](http://norvig.com) - Among everything list here.
 THIS is the best one if you are a programmer/hacker.
-The elegance of the code will make you wonder "Can I do it better?" and the answer almost always will be "No".** Shameless Plug: ** *Also give a look to notebooks in [aima-python](https://github.com/aimacode/aima-python)  some of which were done by me under his guidance.*
+The elegance of the code will make you wonder "Can I do it better?" and the answer almost always will be "No". **Shameless Plug:** *Also give a look to notebooks in [aima-python](https://github.com/aimacode/aima-python)  some of which were done by me in his guidance.*

 - [Paul Graham's Essays](http://www.paulgraham.com/articles.html) - Essays mostly on Tech, Startups and LISP by a great hacker.
 These are often long so make sure you have time on your hands because it would be impossible to stop reading until you are done.